spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 [EdgeForge](../clusters/edge/edgeforge-workflow/edgeforge-workflow.md) to build artifacts, including provider images and the installer ISO.
 You then [install](../clusters/edge/site-deployment/stage.md) the Palette agent on your host using the installer ISO.
-Once installed, you can use either [Local UI](../clusters/edge/local-ui/local-ui.md) or the Palette Management Plane to instruct the Palette agent to create and manage clusters.
+Once installed, you can use either [Local UI](../clusters/edge/local-ui/local-ui.md) or the Palette management plane to instruct the Palette agent to create and manage clusters.

 Unlike controller mode, where clusters are always managed by Palette, you can choose to manage your cluster with Palette or locally using [Local UI](../clusters/edge/local-ui/local-ui.md), with no network connection between your cluster and